WeblateOrg/weblate/docs/admin/install.rst

 :djadmin:`createadmin` command.

-You should also login to admin interface (on ``/admin/`` URL) and adjust default site name to match your domain.
+You should also login to admin interface (on ``/admin/`` URL) and adjust default site name to match your domain by clicking on :guilabel:`Sites` and there changing the :samp:`example.com` record to match your real domain name.

+Once you are done, you should also check :guilabel:`Performance report` in the admin interface which will give you hints for non optimal configuration on your site.

 .. note::